Monitor (synchronization): Case study: classic bounded producer/consumer problem

 A classic concurrency problem is that of the bounded producer/consumer, in which there is a queue or ring buffer of tasks with a maximum size, with one or more threads being "producer" threads that add tasks to the queue, and one or more other threads being "consumer" threads that take tasks out of the queue.
 The queue is assumed to be non–thread-safe itself, and it can be empty, full, or between empty and full.
 Whenever the queue is full of tasks, then we need the producer threads to block until there is room from consumer threads dequeueing tasks.
 On the other hand, whenever the queue is empty, then we need the consumer threads to block until more tasks are available due to producer threads adding them.

 As the queue is a concurrent object shared between threads, accesses to it must be made atomic, because the queue can be put into an inconsistent state during the course of the queue access that should never be exposed between threads.
 Thus, any code that accesses the queue constitutes a critical section that must be synchronized by mutual exclusion.
 If code and processor instructions in critical sections of code that access the queue could be interleaved by arbitrary context switches between threads on the same processor or by simultaneously-running threads on multiple processors, then there is a risk of exposing inconsistent state and causing race conditions.

 Incorrect without synchronization

-A naïve approach is to design the code with busy-waiting and no synchronization, making the code subject to race conditions:
+A naive approach is to design the code with busy-waiting and no synchronization, making the code subject to race conditions:

 global RingBuffer queue; // A thread-unsafe ring-buffer of tasks.

 // Method representing each producer thread's behavior: